Suspected gunmen abduct Ondo varsity official, wife escapes by whiskers

 However, the wife reportedly narrowly escaped being abducted by the gunmen who stormed the residence in Supare, Akoko, Akoko South West council area of the state.

-Eleyinmi, according to the source, is a faculty officer in the institution’s Faculty of Education, walked into the hands of his abductors who had earlier arrived at his residence.
+Eleyinmi, according to the source is a faculty officer in the institution’s Faculty of Education, walked into the hands of his abductors who had earlier arrived his residence.

 He was reportedly abducted after he alighted from a commercial motorcycle that brought his home.